In Sura 17, we see the following requests that were made to God’s messenger.

 (٢٦:٢٠٩) ذِكْرَىٰ وَمَا كُنَّا ظَالِمِينَ

 Many people want to think that this is discussing the Day of Judgment, but it is clear that this retribution is describing one particular community that will be annihilated.
-Specifically, a community that had the Quran in their own language, had vast resources, and was allowed to enjoy their sinful ways for many years.
+Specifically, a community that had the Quran in their own language with vast resources that was allowed to enjoy their sinful ways for many years.

 We see another challenge made by the disbelievers in the following verses regarding this same topic.